TarikKazaz/WiSCoP/README.md

 ## Code
-The code for WiSCoP is available only on the internal Ghent University repositories, as decided by Ghent University.
+At this moment, the code for WiSCoP is available only on the internal Ghent University repositories, as decided by Ghent University.

 ## Contact
 For more details do not hesitate to contact me: